vmware/go-vcloud-director/CODING_GUIDELINES.md

 Note: We are in the process of replacing methods that don't adhere to the above principles (for example, return a structure instead of a pointer, return a nil error on not-found, etc).

-## Implementing functions to support different API versions
+## Implementing functions to support different vCD API versions

 Functions dealing with different versions should use a matrix structure to identify which calls to run according to the highest API version supported by vCD.
 An example can be found in adminvdc.go.